Basil Zempilas: Controversies

-Zempilas subsequently drew public criticism for the manner in which he conducted the post-game ceremony.
-Zempilas broke tradition by announcing Christian Petracca's Norm Smith Medal win himself, rather than allowing presenter and 2006 winner Andrew Embley to do the honours.
-Zempilas later insisted that the Norm Smith presentation went as it was supposed to.
-However, Embley revealed on 3AW's Sportsday, "I said during the week a couple of times when people asked me who's going to win, I actually said Melbourne and Christian Petracca, so I felt like I was just ready, I wasn't going to muck this one up...
-I got up there and good old Basil just took over from me."

-Zempilas also did not allow Simon Goodwin, the coach of the Melbourne Demons, to make a customary victory speech during the post-game ceremony.
+Zempilas drew public criticism for the manner in which he conducted the post-game ceremony.
+Zempilas did not allow Simon Goodwin, the coach of the Melbourne Demons, to make a customary victory speech during the post-game ceremony.
 Goodwin walked onto the stage to receive his Jock McHale Medal from John Worsfold, embraced Demons captain Max Gawn, and looked to make his way to the microphone, but before he could speak, Zempilas invited Garry Lyon to the stage to present the premiership cup to Goodwin and Gawn.
 The other Melbourne Demons swarmed the stage after Goodwin and Gawn held the cup aloft.
 The following day, Goodwin admitted he had a speech prepared.
 Zempilas later apologised for denying Goodwin the chance to make his speech, describing the situation as "regrettable" and "disappointing."
 The CEO of the AFL, Gillon McLachlan, said, "It was a mistake.
 Mistakes happen; it was disappointing for Simon, but it was a mistake."

+In January 2024, Zempilas was captured on a hot mic apparently referring to the Australian Open women's final as a "reserve game", prior to a press conference announcing he was joining the Liberal Party.
+Zempilas later said that he was taken out of context, and that he was referring to a "derby" between the reporter Michael Genovese and his partner hosting the news on different channels, which Genovese later confirmed.

 Personal life

 In March 2004, a portrait of Zempilas by Perth artist Melinda Mackay was entered in the Archibald Prize, and in the same year he featured in Cleo's 50 Most Eligible Bachelors.

 On 6 September 2009, Zempilas married his longtime girlfriend Amy Graham on the island of Kastellorizo, Greece.
-They have two daughters and a son.
+They have two daughters Chloe and Ava and a son.

+Zempilas owns three properties.
+His primary residence is a house in Floreat he bought in 2019 for nearly $2 million.
+He also owns a mansion in North Coogee which he bought in 2007 for $1.6 million and an apartment in Northbridge which he bought in the mid-1990s, his only property within the City of Perth.
+In 2023, he sold an apartment on Mount Street in West Perth for $1.9 million.